Skip to main content

 Nearing Punakha, proceed towards the village of Sopsokha, from where you can reach Chimi Lhakhang, the famous “Fertility Temple,” with a gentle and scenic walk.
 The trail is about 1.5 kilometers one way and typically takes 20 to 30 minutes at a moderate pace.

 Founded by the colorful saint Drukpa Kunley also known as the Divine Madman, Chimi Lhakhang exudes a light-hearted yet sacred atmosphere.
 Its whimsical artwork and phallic symbols reflect Bhutanese humor and spirituality, making it a truly unique cultural landmark.
-Return to Punakha in the later afternoon and explore the surrounding region.
+Return to Punakha in the later afternoon and explore the surrounding region or relax at the hotel preparing for the next phase of your Nepal Bhutan Tibet tour.

 Thimphu – Punakha